krislee/portfolio/project-worksheet copy.md

 1. Make a carousel showing screenshot previews of projects for the Home Page
 2. Make GitHub clickable icons in project page
+3. Apply animation effections, maybe use Bootstrap or just CSS

 ## Functional Components